 If the biological material cannot be described so that the invention, on the basis of the patent application, can be replicated by a specialist, the material is to be deposited with the authority in accordance with the regulations set forth in the international Budapest Treaty from 1977.

-The Human Genome Organisation has published "statements" on the Patenting of DNA Sequences, Patenting Issues Related to Early Release of Raw Sequence Data, and the Scope of Gene Patents, Research Exemption and Licensing of Patented Gene Sequences for Diagnostics.
+The Human Genome Organisation has published "statements" on the Patenting of DNA Sequences and the Patenting Issues Related to Early Release of Raw Sequence Data.
 The International Bioethics Committee (UNESCO) has published Advice of the IBC on the Patentability of the Human Genome.
 Recommendations on Patenting and licensing in genetic testing: ethical, legal and social issues have been made by the European Society of Human Genetics.

 New plant varieties